webix-hub/docs/data/file_manager/loading_data.md

 If such a folder contains at least one child folder, you also need to add **webix_child_branch** attribute for this folder.

-To enable dynamic loading, you need to define the "branch" attribute of the "handlers" property in the FileManager configuration and set the url of the server-side script that will load data as its value:
+To enable dynamic loading, you need to define the "branch" attribute of the "handlers" property in the FileManager configuration and set as a value the url of the server-side script that will load data dynamically when branches are expanded:

 ~~~js
 webix.ui({